-To ensure safety, you should opt for baby food that doesn’t contain onions and garlic, as they can be very dangerous.
+To ensure safety, you should choose baby food that doesn’t contain onions and garlic, as they can be very dangerous.

-One of the best methods to encourage sick dogs to eat when they have reduced appetites is to give them wet food.
+One of the best ways to encourage sick dogs to eat when they have a reduced appetite is to give them wet food.
 Usually, this can have a more enticing smell to dogs, mainly if you heat the food in the microwave for a few seconds.
 Wet or canned food is readily available in the market.

-While wet food is usually nutritional, it is most often advisable for pets healing from dental pain or anxiety.
+While wet food is usually nutritional, it is most often advisable for pets to heal from dental pain or anxiety.
 Dogs can quickly and easily consume them.
-This will minimize discomfort and make the process of eating easier for a nervous dog.
+This will minimize discomfort and make eating easier for a nervous dog.

 Fish has a noticeable odor, which is appetizing for dogs and can even encourage sick dogs to eat.
-But be sure to serve cooked fish since raw can be harmful to them.
+But be sure to serve cooked fish since raw can harm them.

 Consider boiling deboned fish and try to give them to your sick four-legged friend to increase their appetite.
 The food is also soft, making it ideal for those with teeth or jaw problems.
 Fish is also suitable for dogs who don’t want to eat because of depression and anxiety.